-As mentioned under 8.b) above, the relevant Central Bank may terminate without prior notice or suspend the participants' participation in TARGET if a participant related event occurs which, inter alia, poses risks on the grounds of prudence.
-The decision of the relevant TARGET Central Bank would follow an assessment of the particular circumstances of each situation on a case-by-case basis.
-The TARGET Guideline does not include pre-defined quantitative or qualitative indicators to be used in the assessment.
+As mentioned under 8.b) above, the relevant Central Bank may terminate without prior notice or suspend the PM account/T2S DCA or TIPS DCA holder's participation in TARGET2 if a PM, T2S DCA or TIPS DCA account holder-related event occurs which, inter alia, poses risks on the grounds of prudence.

+The decision of the relevant TARGET2 Central Bank would follow an assessment of the particular circumstances of each situation on a case by case basis.
+The TARGET2 Guideline does not include pre-defined quantitative or qualitative indicators to be used in the assessment.

 d) Do the FMI's provisions envisage that (i) financial stress on the participant's side (as defined in its provisions - please provide the definition of such stress) and/or (ii) a resolution event (recognised in the relevant jurisdiction) qualifies as a material change that may trigger termination?
 Financial stress on the participant's side and/or entering into resolution would not automatically qualify as a material change that may trigger termination.